Jake-Silveira/odin-recipes/README.md

 # In this project I learned to link webpages from a repository's directory, add images to html files, format a page using ordered and unordered lists, and styling attributes.
+I have also learned how to add styling with css using classes and attributes.
+(I didnt use any IDs)